s-c-p/request-to-icici-uhrjksb493/publish.md

 As discussed earlier, my only focus and priorities are my father's health and earning enough to get gold back.

-Therefore, despite having some money (left from gold loan), I will earn and save as much as possible for gold loan settlement and not be able to make any EMI deposits towards loans TODO from ICICI.
+Therefore, despite having some money (left from gold loan), I will earn and save as much as possible for gold loan settlement and not be able to make any EMI deposits towards loans LPBRD00050403016 and LPBRD00050846805.
 As requested earlier, please ***consider*** the following:

  1. in light of circumstances and merit of the case: writing off both the loans so that I am not entitled to pay any amount for closure.
  2. (my preference) please give a moratorium period of 12-20 years so I can pay the amount back to ICICI.